renan2scarvalho/renan2scarvalho.github.io/_posts/2020-08-26-skewed-data.md

 tools possible are available to them to use.
 Tests such as the ANOVA, t-test, F-test, and many others depend on the data having constant variance (σ²) or follow a normal distribution.

-As is know from statistics, **tails** (or in other words skewed distributions) may act as **outliers** for the statistical model, and *several models use polynomial calculations on the predictor data* i.e. labels, such as most linear models, neural networks, and SVM.
+As it is known from statistics, **tails** (or in other words skewed distributions) may act as **outliers** for the statistical model, and *several models use polynomial calculations on the predictor data* i.e. labels, such as most linear models, neural networks, and Supported Vector Machines (SVM).
 Thus, in those cases, a *skewed label* distribution could have a **negative effect** over the models, since tails of distributions can dominate the underlying calculations, even though some models are robust to outliers (e.g. Tree-based), limiting the number of models that could be chosen [[1]](https://towardsdatascience.com/skewed-data-a-problem-to-your-statistical-model-9a6b5bb74e37).